Astigmatic Keratotomy (AK)

 You will arrive 30-60 minutes prior to your procedure.
 Once you have been checked-in and settled comfortably, you will be prepared for surgery.
 The area around your eyes will be cleaned and a sterile drape will be applied.
 You may be given a sedative to help you relax.
 Anesthetic eye drops will be used to numb your eye; no injections or needles are used.
 When your eye is completely numb, an eyelid holder will be placed between your eyelids to keep you from blinking.

-Next a marker will be placed on your cornea.
+Next, a marker will be placed on your cornea.
 This impression is temporary and is used for marking where the surgeon will make the incisions.
-The marks are based upon a formula taking into account your prescription, age and the amount of correction needed.
+The marks are based on a formula taking into account your prescription, age and the amount of correction needed.
 Next, one or two microscopic incisions will be made in your cornea to make it more spherical.
 Finally, antibiotic drops will be applied and the eyelid holder will be removed.
 The actual surgery takes about 5 minutes, but with pre-operative preparations it can take up to an hour.

 Following your procedure, you will be given additional eye drops, and your eye may be shielded for protection.
 Your vision will probably be a little blurry at first, so someone will need to drive you home.
 You should relax for the rest of the day.
 You may experience some discomfort, but this is usually alleviated with an over-the-counter pain reliever.
 Some people experience sensitivity to light, and watering or swelling of their eyes for a few days following the procedure.